 1) obtaining a charging order requiring that the LLC pay the creditor all the money due from the LLC's payments to the debtor-owner

-2) foreclosing on the debtor-owner's LLC ownership interest, or
+2) foreclosing on the debtor-owner's financial rights in the LLC, or

-Florida, like all states, permits personal creditors of an owner of an Florida LLC to obtain a charging order against the debtor-owner's membership interest.
+Florida, like all states, permits personal creditors of an owner of a multiple-member Florida LLC to obtain a charging order against the debtor-owner's membership interest.
 A charging order is an order issued by a court directing an LLC's manager to pay to the debtor-owner's personal creditor any distributions of income or profits that would otherwise be distributed to the debtor-member.
-Like most states, creditors in Florida only obtain the owner-debtor's “financial rights” with the charging order and cannot participate in the management of the LLC.
+Like most states, creditors in Florida only obtain the owner-debtor's financial rights with the charging order and cannot participate in the management of the LLC.
 Thus, the creditor cannot order the LLC to make a distribution subject to its charging order.
-Very frequently, creditors who obtain charging orders end up with nothing because they don't have the right to order distributions and the LLC member or members refuse to make any.
+Frequently, creditors who obtain charging orders end up with nothing because they don't have the right to order distributions and the LLC member or members refuse to make any.

 All of the foregoing makes Florida one of the least attractive states in which to form a SMLLC as far as protection from personal creditors goes.
-To avoid application of Florida's SMLLC rules and obtain the fullest limited liability possible, a Florida LLC should have at least two members for better liability protection.
-The second owner can be a spouse or relative, provided the second member is treated as a legitimate co-owner of the LLC.
-If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
-To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage.
+To avoid application of Florida's SMLLC rules and obtain the fullest limited liability possible, a Florida LLC should have at least two members.
+The second member can be a spouse or relative as long as that person is treated as a legitimate co-owner of the LLC.
+If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a SMLLC.
+To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.

 For more information on LLCs and the limited liability protections they offer, see Limited Liability Protection and LLCs: A 50-State Guide.